colaberry/trust-before-intelligence-book/manuscript/appendix/appendix_b_inpact_framework_reference.md

-# Appendix B: INPACTÃ¢â€žÂ¢ Framework Reference
+# Appendix B: INPACT™ Framework Reference
 ## Quick Reference Guide for Agent Trust Requirements

-**Purpose:** Quick reference for the INPACTÃ¢â€žÂ¢ Framework introduced in Chapter 0
+**Purpose:** Quick reference for the INPACT™ Framework introduced in Chapter 0
 **Use:** Measure agent trust during implementation (Chapters 3-12)
 **Date:** November 27, 2025
 **Version:** 1.1 (RBAC+ABAC Hybrid Framing)

 ---

-## What is INPACTÃ¢â€žÂ¢?
+## What is INPACT™?

-**INPACTÃ¢â€žÂ¢** (pronounced "impact") is a framework for building agents users trust.
+**INPACT™** (pronounced "impact") is a framework for building agents users trust.

-Just as Tony Robbins identified six human needs for fulfillment, the INPACTÃ¢â€žÂ¢ framework identifies **six architectural needs agents must have to earn user trust.**
+Just as Tony Robbins identified six human needs for fulfillment, the INPACT™ framework identifies **six architectural needs agents must have to earn user trust.**

 The acronym stands for:
 - **I** - Instant